Carrington-dev/fastapi/README.md

 ## Is Flask == FastAPI?

-The answer is no. FastAPI doesnot event use Flask in the background also the analogue of build urls is quite similar but not the same
+The answer is no. FastAPI does not even use Flask in the background also the analogue of build urls is quite similar but not the same

 1. FastAPI does have jinja dependency pre-installed but it does not have itsdangerous and other similar dependencies